 Martinez is very active in his culinary endeavors.
 One of the biggest problems in making Amazonian cuisine, or rather, cooking with Amazonian products, is the lack of a marketing network that provides specialized restaurants with the most commonly used products from the Amazon, such as asaí, copoazú, worm larvae, freshwater fish, etc.

 Large supermarkets in Bogota and major cities such as Medellin do not distribute such products, which becomes an important limitation for developing Amazonian cuisine outside the Amazon area.

-Martinez and his group developed the initiative of the Selva Nevada organization, created in 2006, in order to establish a channel to supply Amazonian fruits, which supplies restaurants such as Mini Mal, Panóptico and others, and produces artisanal ice cream in Bogota, with Amazonian fruits.
+Martinez and his group developed the initiative of the Selva Nevada organization, created in 2006, in order to establish a channel to supply Amazonian fruits to restaurants such as Mini Mal, Panóptico and others, and to produce artisanal ice cream in Bogota with Amazonian fruits.

 Martinez points out that: